2-4-4-2: Equivalent classifications

+A similar wheel arrangement has been used for Garratt locomotives, but it is referred to as 2-4-0+0-4-2 since both engine units can pivot.

-US Examples
+US examples

 This articulated wheel arrangement was rare in North America; example was the Mallet locomotive.
 Most were built as logging locomotives, presumably to better negotiate the uneven (and often temporary) trackwork that characterized such operations.
 The added mechanical complexity was found to be of limited value, as reflected in their modest production and use.

-There is one known surviving example: The Deep River Logging No. 7 "Skookum" (former Little River No. 126), built by Baldwin Locomotive Works in June 1909.
-It was retired and abandoned in place in the forest following a derailment wreck in 1955.
+There is one known surviving example: Columbia River Belt Line No. 7 "Skookum" (former Little River No. 126), built by Baldwin Locomotive Works in June 1909.
+It was retired and abandoned in place in the forest following a derailment in 1955.
 As of January 2023, it has been restored to operating condition following a 15 year rebuild at the Oregon Coast Scenic Railroad shop in Garibaldi, Oregon.
 The engine currently resides at the Niles Canyon Railway in Sunol California.

 New Zealand

+One 2-4-4-2 steam locomotive is known to have run in New Zealand.

-ALCO Number 7
+TTT Number 7

-Built by ALCO, this locomotive is a Mallet Compound engine, built for the Taupo Totara Timber Co for use on their 51-mile private tramway system, the Mokai Tramway between Putāruru and Mokai in the North Island.
-It is now preserved on the Glenbrook Vintage Railway, near Auckland, New Zealand and now carries the number 4.
-The engine is currently out of service awaiting overhaul, but can still be seen at the railway's Pukeoware workshops.
+Built by ALCO (shop # 53970), this locomotive is a Mallet Compound type, built for the Taupo Totara Timber Company for use on their 51 mi TTT Railway between Putāruru and Mokai in the North Island.
+It hauled timber trains over the TTT Railway northern section, while Heisler types worked the mountainous southern section.
+However, Number 7 was regularly serviced at the company's Mokai engineering workshop.
+To reach Mokai, this locomotive successfully negotiated the southern section with curves as tight as 99 feet radius.
+It is now preserved on the Glenbrook Vintage Railway, near Auckland, New Zealand, and is designated GVR Number 4.
+The locomotive is currently out of service awaiting overhaul, but can still be seen at the railway's Pukeoware workshops.